Last update: April 27, 2023

 - The Behavioral Health Crisis Support Team (BHCST), a highly innovative co-responder program that pairs licensed behavioral health clinicians with trained unarmed public safety personnel to provide immediate expert assistance to Johns Hopkins students, faculty, staff, and neighbors experiencing a behavioral health crisis.

 Please see our website for more information about our existing public safety organization.

-BPD is understaffed.
-What will you do to make sure that JHPD does not make the situation worse for BPD?
+The Baltimore Police Department (the BPD) is understaffed.
+What will you do to make sure that Johns Hopkins Police Department (JHPD) does not make the situation worse for the BPD?

-Johns Hopkins has long relied on the Baltimore Police Department (BPD) for nearly all of our on-campus policing needs, including emergency calls, incident and event management, and investigations, and through the daily engagement of armed, off-duty Baltimore City Police Officers as a part of every university public safety shift.
-Once it is up and running, the JHPD will help reduce the strain on BPD and city resources by relying instead on our own, university-employed and trained officers for most policing needs within our campuses.
+Johns Hopkins has long relied on the Baltimore Police Department (the BPD) for nearly all on-campus policing needs, including emergency calls, incident and event management, and investigations, and through the daily engagement of armed, off-duty BPD Officers as a part of every university public safety shift.
+Once it is up and running, the Johns Hopkins Police Department (JHPD) will help reduce the strain on the BPD and city resources by relying instead on university-employed and trained officers for most policing needs within JH campuses.

-In addition, Johns Hopkins and the BPD have included language in their proposed memorandum of understanding (MOU) to further support BPD staffing levels.
+In addition, Johns Hopkins and the BPD have included language in the Memorandum of Understanding (MOU) to further support the BPD’s staffing levels.
 Specifically:

 - Johns Hopkins would be prohibited from directly soliciting BPD sworn officers for employment with the JHPD; and

 - JHU and the JHPD would be limited to hiring no more than five (5) BPD sworn officers per year.